camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/about-templates.md

 If applicable, element templates can be assigned to a diagram element via the properties panel.
 Once applied, element templates configure the diagram element with pre-defined values for BPMN properties, input/output mappings, and extension properties.

-As seen in the _Mail Task_ example above, Modeler allows properties of custom elements to be edited, too.
+As seen in the _Mail Task_ example above, the Modeler allows properties of custom elements to be edited, too.